vladdyslav/klein-up/README.md

 The tests all live in `/tests` and each test extends an abstract class `AbstractKleinTest`

-To test the project, simply run `php composer.phar install --dev` to download a common version of PHPUnit with composer and run the tests from the main directory with `./vendor/bin/phpunit`
+To test the project, simply run `composer install --dev` to download a common version of PHPUnit with composer and run the tests from the main directory with `./vendor/bin/phpunit`